oroinc/documentation/backend/architecture/index.rst

-:title: OroCommerce, OroCRM, OroPlatform Architecture Developer Guide
+:title: Oro Application Architecture Developer Guide

 .. meta::
-   :description: Fundamentals of the OroCommerce, OroCRM, and OroPlatform applications architecture for the backend developers
+   :description: Fundamentals of the Oro applications architecture for the backend developers

 .. _architecture-guide: